-The judge also found that Fish and
+The judge also found that Fish and Wildlife did not consider certain factors listed in the Endangered Species Act in evaluating the wolf's status, including threats from disease, predators or other natural or manmade dangers.

-Wildlife did not consider certain factors listed in the Endangered Species Act in evaluating the wolf's status, including threats from disease, predators or other sources.
+Fish and Wildlife expressed disappointment in the ruling.

-Fish and Wildlife said in a statement: "We believe our rule provided for biologically sound management of the core population of wolves in areas where we knew they could thrive as stable viable populations."
+"We believe our rule provided for biologically sound management of the core population of wolves in areas where we knew they could thrive as stable viable populations," the agency said in a statement.
+"We also believe the rule was correct as a matter of law under the Endangered Species Act."